References and Resources relevant to the care of the abused child/infant – by Kaleb Lachenicht

 This Act covers all the information that would be required for decision making according to the constitution in terms of the child in SA.
 Section 110 of this act is particularly relevant to health-care providers who are unsure of their role in reporting any kind of abuse of a child.

 The important concepts have been summarized below:

-110 (1) Any correctional official, dentist, homeopath, immigration official, labour inspector, legal practitioner, MEDICAL PRACTITIONER, midwife, minister of religion, nurse, occupational therapist, physiotherapist, psycologist, religious leader, social service professional, social worker, speech therapist, teacher, traditional health practitioner, traditional leader or member of staff or volunteer worker at a partial care facility, drop-in centre or child or youth care centre on reasonable grounds concludes that a child has been abused in a manner causing physical injury, sexually abused or deliberatly neglected MUST report that conclusion to a designated Child Protection organisation, the Provincial Department of Social Development or a Police Official.
+(1) Any correctional official, dentist, homeopathy, immigration official, labour inspector, legal practitioner, MEDICAL PRACTITIONER, midwife, minister of religion, nurse, occupational therapist, physiotherapist, psychologist, religious leader, social service professional, social worker, speech therapist, teacher, traditional health practitioner, traditional leader or member of staff or volunteer worker at a partial care facility, drop-in centre or child or your care centre on reasonable grounds concludes that a child has been abused in a manner causing physical injury, sexually abused or deliberatly neglected MUST report conclusion to a designated Child Protection organization, the Provincial Department of Social Development or a Police Official.

 (3) The persons referred to in Section (1) and (2) must substantiate their conclusion or belief and if they make the report in good faith, they cannot be sued.